Alternative Sexuality Workshops

 Based on: You're Probably Kinkier Than You Think

-Care in Power Exchange Relationships - 60 or 90 minutes
+Care in Power Exchange Relationships - 60 minutes

 There are about as many types of power exchange relationships as there are thoughts and feelings about topic.
 A nearly endless spectrum of power play dynamics can be found within Kink.
 This is not foreign to you.
 You’ve played with power exchange before if you’ve ever had rough sex, held a partner down by the wrists, or allowed yourself to be blindfolded.
 The amount, type, and duration of power exchange are all variables that are negotiated between partners.